 As noted earlier in this plan, each wholesale customer is responsible for adopting plans to implement the reductions in water use called for by the action stages outlined above.
 Effectiveness of this plan will be monitored on a daily basis using continuously metered data from Ruth Lake and the metered connections to all wholesale municipal and industrial customers.

-1 C 1 '1 '.'
-1 /1 / 1 /1 1 '1 ', ' 1 Table 2-1 chesses 6 avamnlee of nrohihitione 4 and the ctac a whan thac e prohibitions become mandatory.
+Table 8-3 shows examples of prohibitions and the stage when those prohibitions become mandatory.
 These prohibitions assume that the District is operating at normal levels prior to loss of its industrial customers.